GaryHilaresArchive/GSS-Language/docs/README.md

 Describe your feature clearly.

 ## Example outputs:
-Explain what is supposed to happen with this new feature (e. g. if is a function explain what it should return when you call it with some parameters).
+Explain what is supposed to happen with this new feature (e. g. what your function should return when is called).
 Post as many examples as you can.

 ## Notes:
 If there is something you must add do it here.